 Approximately 34 percent of Lakewood citizens speak a primary language other than English.
 Apart from Spanish, the most common foreign languages spoken in Lakewood are Asian languages.
 Los Angeles County, where Lakewood is located, has a significant Cambodian population as people who came here from Cambodia as refugees in the 1970s were sponsored by Cambodian former students already present in California due to an educational exchange program that had existed in the 1950s and early 1960s between the state and the Southeast Asian nation.

-An Overview of Mental Health in Los Angeles County, Including Lakewood
+Mental Health in Los Angeles County

 It is difficult to find mental health statistics specifically pertaining to Lakewood.
 Most available statistics reflect mental health status in Los Angeles County as a whole or in the nearby community of Long Beach, also located in Los Angeles County.
 Nevertheless, the statistics on mental health indicators in Los Angeles County as a whole are somewhat troubling, especially compared with those across California.